Updated July 10, 2023

-While mixing avro and snappy null values was returned this bug was also solved in this release.
-Also inserting multiple overwrite into multiple tables was storing the same results in all the tables that was also handled in this release over.
+While mixing Avro and snappy null values was returned, this bug was also solved in this release.
+Also, inserting multiple overwrite into multiple tables stored the same results in all the tables handled in this release.

 4. Version 0.12.0

 This release for Hive added a new Data Type Date.
-This data type made it easy for a date to be inserted in the hive columns.
-The contents in the scratch directories were cleaned up now.
-We had the ability to define functions with HQL.
-Exchange partition was introduced in the Hive version.
+This data type made inserting a date in the hive columns easy.
+The system now cleans up the contents in the scratch directories.
+We could define functions with HQL.
+The development team introduced the exchange partition functionality in the Hive version.

 5. Version 0.13.0

-Hive came upon with another update over mid of 2014 adding some extra features again over the functionalities of Hive and making it much more stronger.
-Some of the extra features like char data type, Support over subqueries, Permanent UDF’s, ORC file footer, hive precision were introduced in this release.
-The permission while creating or dropping a database was modified as the same can be done only by checking the permission for the user.
+Hive came upon another update over mid of 2014, adding some extra features to Hive’s functionalities and making it much stronger.
+This release introduced several additional features, including the char data type, subquery support, permanent UDFs, ORC file footer support, and improved hive precision.
+While creating or dropping a database, the permission was modified as the same, which can be done only by checking the user’s permission.
 It started skipping the Header and Footer rows while reading the data file.
-A UDF was introduced to calculate the distance between geographical coordinates.
+You can use an introduced UDF to calculate the distance between geographical coordinates.

 6. Version 1.0.0

-Hive came up with a new version with some improvements over performance and other features.
+Hive came up with a new version with some improvements in performance and other features.
 We can connect to JDBC with a hive server using the SASL QOP parameter.
-Hive came with the property of (hive.optimize.insert.dest.volume=true) that created the hive scratch directory in the same volume as the target table.
+Hive came with the property of (Hive.optimize.insert.dest.volume=true) that created the hive scratch directory in the same volume as the target table.

 7. Version 1.2.1

-This version on Hive was released in mid of 2015 were hive odbc drivers were introduced.
-The hive shells were no longer giving an error after the start so that was a major change over this version.
-Hive meta store started making tables correctly and no other exceptions ( such as lock exception) came while running a query.
-This was a stable version of the hive and major bugs were resolved over this version.
+The release of this version of Hive took place in the middle of 2015, alongside the launch of Hive ODBC drivers.
+The hive shells no longer gave an error after the start, a major change over this version.
+Hive meta store started making tables correctly, and no other exceptions ( such as lock exception) came while running a query.
+The development team released a stable version of the Hive and resolved major bugs in it.

-Here from the above article, we saw how hive originated and what are the various version that was introduced in Hive, making it much more stable and powerful for big data processing.
-All the changes that were introduced in the versions of hive were as par the challenges we started facing for big data processing and all of these were resolved substantially making hive more powerful for data processing.
+Here from the above article, we saw how the Hive originated and the various versions introduced in the Hive, making it much more stable and powerful for big data processing.
+All the changes introduced in the hive versions were as par with the challenges we started facing for big data processing.
+They resolved these substantially, making the Hive more powerful for data processing.